Access for All

 Handforth Station platforms are currently accessed by steps from Station Road (35 steps to each platform; a drop of about 6 metres).
 This makes it difficult for wheelchair users, partially sighted passengers, pram users, cyclists and others with heavy loads to use the station.

 The Friends of Handforth Station have been campaigning, for more than 20 years since we were founded, for better access to the platforms.

 After much work during 2018, the Minister for Rail Transport visited Handforth Station in April 2019 to announce the ear-marking of >£2M as part of the government’s Access For All programme.
-This is likely to result in the installation of lifts at the station in 2021 or 2022.
+This is likely to result in the installation of lifts at the station in 2022.

 Art In A Box